lokesh-kadi/real_time_chat_app/README.md

 # real_time_chat_app
-a simple real time chat application using Django for backend and react for frontend
+a simple real time chat application using Django for backend and react for frontend and sqlite3 as data base

 # Installation Process
 To install this app please follow this below steps: